hongwei-wen/LW-loss-for-partial-label/README.md

 ```

-## Parameters settings

-Information about tuned parameters is in file './Run.md'.
+More parameter grids can be found in file './main.py'.

 We only use the MLP and ConvNet in papers, but Linear and Resnet models are also implemented.